TaylorFinklea/portfolio/content/projects/project/008-ai-automation-agents.md

 Code can be properly versioned, reviewed, and deployed using standard DevOps practices.
 This enables team collaboration and maintains a clear history of changes.

 ### Architecture & Design Principles
-Our agent architecture follows several key principles:
+My agent architecture follows several key principles:

 **Modular Design:**
 Agents are built from composable components that can be mixed and matched for different use cases.
 This reduces development time and improves maintainability.

 **State Management:**
 Complex workflows require sophisticated state tracking.
-We use LangGraph for managing agent state across multi-step processes, ensuring consistency and enabling recovery from failures.
+I use LangGraph for managing agent state across multi-step processes, ensuring consistency and enabling recovery from failures.

 **Error Handling & Recovery:**
 Production agents must handle failures gracefully.
-We implement comprehensive error handling, automatic retries with exponential backoff, and fallback strategies for critical workflows.
+I implement comprehensive error handling, automatic retries with exponential backoff, and fallback strategies for critical workflows.

 **Monitoring & Observability:**
 Every agent interaction is logged and monitored using platforms like LangSmith, Langfuse, and custom telemetry.
 This enables performance optimization and rapid issue resolution.